shanreed/webdb-i-challenge/queries.md

 GROUP BY CustomerName;

 ## list customers names and the number of orders per customer.
 Sort the list by number of orders in descending order. _Ernst Handel_ should be at the top with 10 orders followed by _QUICK-Stop_, _Rattlesnake Canyon Grocery_ and _Wartian Herkku_ with 7 orders each.
-SELECT CustomerID, Count(Orders.OrderID) AS TotalOrders FROM [Orders] Where CustomerID = CustomerID GROUP BY CustomerID Order BY Count(Orders.OrderID) DESC;
+SELECT Customers.CustomerName, COUNT() AS Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID GROUP BY CustomerName ORDER BY COUNT() DESC

 ## list orders grouped by customer's city showing number of orders per city.
 Returns 58 Records with _Aachen_ showing 2 orders and _Albuquerque_ showing 7 orders.
+SELECT City, COUNT() AS Orders FROM Orders INNER JOIN Customers ON Orders.CustomerID = Customers.CustomerID GROUP BY City

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.
 SELECT Customers.CustomerID FROM Customers LEFT JOIN  Orders ON Customers.CustomerID = Orders.CustomerID WHERE Orders.CustomerID IS NULL;